How New Day’s Debt Settlement Program Works

 What are the fees?

 Fees are calculated based on the amount we save you.
-Thus, fees are not paid until each debt is successfully settled.
+Thus, fees are not paid until each debt is successfully consolidated.
 Your debt resolution specialist can explain what fees you can expect during your no-cost consultation.

 How will this affect my credit?